II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 4. Modulating gene expression to produce more of the bacterial enzyme that is being tied up or altered by the antibiotic.

-Nice 2013 summary of antibiotic resistant cases and associated deaths; from the CDC.
-Improving antibiotic use among hospitalized patients; a 2014 report from CDC.
+CDC's Antibiotic Resistance Threats in the United States, 2019 (2019 AR Threats Report) includes the latest national death and infection estimates that underscore the continued threat of antibiotic resistance in the U.S Improving antibiotic use among hospitalized patients; a 2014 report from CDC.
 Getting Smart About Antibiotics; a 2015 report from CDC.
 Preventing Antibiotic-Resistant Infections in Hospitals - United States, 2014; a 2016 report from CDC.

 We will now look at each of these mechanisms of resistance.